liamti5/European-Inflation-Dynamics-UZH/README.md

 `jupyter notebook --ip=0.0.0.0 --port=8888 --no-browser --allow-root`

+> [!IMPORTANT]
+> Before starting the jupyter server, make sure to process the external data.
+See section below!

 ## Processing external data

 In order to create the processed data necessary to run the final report, please run the bellow command: